Have you recently given birth?

-Are you experiencing new worrying symptoms around your pelvic area, especially after giving birth, such as urinary incontinence, constipation, and lower back pain?
+Are you experiencing new, worrying symptoms around your pelvic area, such as urinary incontinence, constipation, and lower back pain?

-If so, you might be suffering from pelvic floor dysfunction.
+If so, you might be living with pelvic floor dysfunction.

-Fortunately, pelvic floor physical therapy in Washington DC can help you manage these issues.
+Fortunately, pelvic floor physical therapy can help you manage these issues, including urinary incontinence.

 For now, let’s get some more information about this condition and what you can do about it.